-I’ll call my host Mark, a Slovak man in his early sixties with a perfectly-trimmed gray mustache and the kind of potbelly that would be recognizable across the world among beer-drinking fathers his age.
+I’ll call my host Mark, a Slovak man in his early sixties with a perfectly trimmed grey moustache and the kind of potbelly that would be recognizable across the world among beer-drinking fathers his age.
 We were connected through his son, who I’ll call John––my original contact in the area who had been doing research on the historical Jewish community of Bardejov and the surrounding villages where my ancestors were from.
 John promised to meet up with me at some point in my visit, but he was starting a new job and his time was limited.
 On the train to Bardejov, he called and told me his father would be willing to meet with me that night for dinner.

 After we grabbed a table, he said he wouldn’t be eating and shrugged off the menu when I asked for a recommendation.
 “It’s all good,” he said, accented with a nihilistic laugh.
 “I have no gastronomical sense.”

-It was unclear why Mark got involved in his son’s research.
+It was unclear to me why Mark got involved in his son’s research.
 Later, in one of his many laments about how money rules the world, he would say, “It’s not a job.
 Job is something you do for money you need for life.”

-Then, “It’s not enjoyment,” he added before throwing his hands up, amplified with the kind of indifferent sigh you give when searching for the right answer while verbally sparring with a significant other.
+Then, “It’s not enjoyment,” he added before throwing his hands up, amplified with the kind of indifferent sigh you give when searching for the right answer while verbally sparring wfith a significant other.
 As if to say, Whatever you want really is fine.

 “I don’t know what I’m doing,” he said with a sardonic chuckle.